 Diving schedules cover almost the entire country – from Baa Atoll and the incredible Hanifaru Lagoon to the far south routes covering Meemu, Vavuu and Lamu.
 Most days have just three scheduled dives.
 This is due to local restrictions, availability of moorings and access to sites.
 Night diving, especially from a liveaboard, is rare in the Maldives.

 OPINION All these boats - and no doubt many more - will get you around some of the best of the Maldives.
 Choosing a route and a boat all comes down to budget and what time of year you want to travel.
 Our best advice is you get a personal recommendation or talk to a good, local travel agent.
 We booked through Dive Worldwide in the UK.

 MV Sea Spirit and MV Sea Queen

-We first travelled with Maldives Scuba Tours in 2004 (on Sea Queen) and then again on Sea Spirit in 2010.
-Both vessels are traditional wooden boats and very similar so although this review is principally based on the later trip, these remarks generally cover both.
+We first travelled with Maldives Scuba Tours on Sea Queen and then a few years later on Sea Spirit.
+Both vessels are traditional wooden boats and very similar so, although this review is principally based on the later trip, these remarks generally cover both.

 Both have six guest cabins, all below deck.
 They all have portholes and are ensuite and air-conditioned.
 4 cabins have a single and a small double bed, while the two at the bow end have just a small double.
 The cabins and bathrooms are fairly simple, but have all the necessary elements for a comfortable trip.
 Upstairs on the main deck is the cruise directors cabin, galley and a lounge with dining tables, TV, video, coffee and tea station and a fridge.
 Up front is a nicer, outdoors eating area and at the rear is a small deck with rinse tanks for kit and cameras.
 On the top, there is a shaded sun deck for relaxing.